tupleapp/pair-programming-guide/index.md

 ## Our goal

-The aim of this site is to be the best and most comprehensive guide on the internet for folks who want to pair program well.
+The aim of this site is to be a comprehensive guide on the internet for folks who want to pair program well.

-If there's something you'd like to see covered here, or some way the site could be better, please [open an issue](https://github.com/tupleapp/pair-programming-guide/issues/new).
+If you need to go elsewhere for additional info, that's us failing.
+Please [open an issue](https://github.com/tupleapp/pair-programming-guide/issues/new) and let us know what we should add.

 ## Where to start